Rohitdas07x/health-sage/README.md

 | Abnormal Blood Count         | General Physician               |
 | Liver-related Metrics        | Gastroenterologist              |

-These recommendations are intended to help users understand which type of healthcare professional may be relevant to discuss their results with.
+These recommendations help users understand which type of healthcare professional may be relevant to discuss their results with.

 ---

 ## 🏥 Nearby Healthcare Suggestions

-Health Sage can provide nearby healthcare facility suggestions based on location-related services.
+Health Sage can provide nearby healthcare facility suggestions.

 The system can help users discover: